rospogrigio/localtuya/HOLMAN_TAP_TIMER.md

 - So far it did not appear as breaking change for devices without gateway.

 <b>Notes:</b>
-CID/Node ID can be found by quering Tuya API (I use tuya-cli).
+CID/Node ID can be found by querying the Tuya API (I use tuya-cli).
 They are not all the same.
 Timer countdown counts down as it goes but gains back initial position after stop.

 # Installation